inayi/family_weekly_recipes_website/README.md

-A website for family to save their favorite recipes and plan weekly meals.
+A website for my family to save our favorite recipes and plan weekly meals.